+Why you could soon be wearing your smartphone.
 Picture wearable technology and you probably imagine Star Trek characters sporting shimmering glasses, or those guys from Tron clad in skintight bodysuits.

+Nokia's City Lens Brings Augmented Reality to Windows Phone (Video) - Ina Fried - Mobile.
 Seeing the new Lumia phones at Nokia’s booth at last week’s Consumer Electronics Show was interesting, but what caught my eye was one of the apps running on some of the devices.

 Nokia was showing Nokia City Lens, a program from its labs that is among the first augmented-reality apps I’ve seen running on Windows Phone.
 Microsoft’s phone platform did not initially provide access to the camera app and other features needed to make the app a reality.
 Support for such programs came with the Mango update released last fall.